erikhyrkas/snakes/training_data/llama-wiki-6.md

 * The Sun is about 4.6 billion years old.
 * It will live for another 5 billion years before running out of fuel and dying.
 * The Sun's light takes around 8 minutes to reach Earth, which means that we see the Sun as it was 8 minutes ago.

-**References**

-For more information on the Sun, visit:

-* National Aeronautics and Space Administration (NASA)
-* European Space Agency (ESA)

-This article provides a basic overview of the Sun's location, physical characteristics, and effects on Earth.
 <end>

 Write a wiki article about New York.<start>**New York**